kubescape/kubescape.io/docs/blog/posts/kubescape-incubation/kubescape-incubation.md

 As we look toward the future, the Kubescape project is poised for even greater growth.
 Our roadmap is not just about adding more features, but about continuing to improve usability and optimizing the performance of the platform.
 We are excited to welcome new contributors and users into the fold as we continue on the hamster-wheel of Kubernetes security.

 The Kubescape community is our foundation, and we are committed to fostering a collaborative and inclusive environment where all contributions are valued.
-We are determined to demonstrate sustained growth, strong governance, and broad adoption on our journey toward CNCF graduation.
+With the incredible support of the Cloud Native Computing Foundation (CNCF) and the broader Kubernetes community, we are determined to demonstrate sustained growth, strong governance, and broad adoption on our journey toward CNCF graduation.
 We believe that this is just the beginning, and we are eager to see where the future takes us.

-Together, with the support of the community, Kubescape will continue to evolve and grow, offering better security, deeper insights, and an ever-expanding set of features.
-We invite everyone—whether you are an adopter, contributor, or newcomer—to join us in shaping the future of Kubernetes security.
+Together, with the support of these vibrant communities, Kubescape will continue to evolve and grow, offering better security, deeper insights, and an ever-expanding set of features.
+We invite everyone - whether you are an adopter, contributor, or newcomer - to join us in shaping the future of Kubernetes security.

 ## Join the Kubescape community